 Senate Majority Leader Mitch McConnell will introduce legislation next month to raise the age limit for people to purchase tobacco products and vaping devices from 18 to 21, but it will have exemptions for those who serve in the military.

 “It has been one of the highest honors of my life to serve the citizens of the Commonwealth.
-I want to thank the citizens of Virginia Beach and Norfolk for giving me that privilege,” Wagner said.
+I want to thank the citizens of Virginia Beach and Norfolk for giving me that privilege of serving them in Virginia legislature,” the 63-year-old said in a statement.

 “Raising the legal age for tobacco purchases to 21 is a common sense way to address this escalating public health concern,” said Delegate Chris Stolle.